 I thougt the voice actors did a spledid job.
 My only complaint is that I wasn't particularly fond of the opening song.
 Just like the opening for the first season I dont think that the music did the anime justice.

 I simply love the various characters with their assortment of personalities.
 They definately added depth to this anime.
 I personally rooted for Takagi and Mashiro to succeed as well as many of the other characters as well.
 You really feel for the characters and I quite liked that.
 They made you laugh with them, as well as cry with them.
 I personally think that just goes to show how well they were made.

-Overall I give this anime a solid 9.5.
-It is one of my favorite animes and I recommend it to any manga or anime fan who would like to learn more about the business aspect in what it takes to create the manga that their favorite animes are based off of.
-I also highly recommend Bakuman 2 to any anime fan who is just looking to be entertained.
+Overall, Bakuman is one of my favorite anime series and this was a wonderful second season!
+I recommend it to any manga or anime fan who would like to learn more about the business aspect in what it takes to create the manga that their favorite animes are based off of.
+I also highly recommend this to any anime fan who is just looking to be entertained.